Obarun/66/doc/frontend.md

     * Any files or directories.
 It accepts *absolute* or *relative* path.

         **Note** : 66 version must be higher than 0.3.0.1.

+- @intree

+    *Without equivalent, this key is unique to 66 tools*.

+    mandatory : no

+    syntax : inline

+    valid values :

+    * Any valid seed file name.

+    The service will automatically be activated at the tree name set in the *@intree* key value.

+    **Note** : The corresponding seed file *must* exist on your system to be effective.

+    ---

 ---